Emotional Support Animal (Policy SW-38)

 The student may appeal this decision with the Accommodations Coordinator.

-• The student must submit a Petition to Appeal ESA Request Decision Form to the Accommodations Coordinator within five business days of receipt of the denial of ESA Request.
+• The student must submit a Petition to Appeal ESA Request Decision Form to the Accommodations Coordinator within five (5) business days of receipt of the denial of the ESA Request.
+See Appendix G: Appeal Accommodations Decision Form.

-• The Accommodations Appeal Committee is an Ad Hoc Committee consisting of the Program Director of the academic program the student is enrolled/intends to enroll in, the Vice President of Operations & Student Affairs, the Vice President of Academic Affairs, a faculty member representative, and a Student Support representative.
+• The Accommodations Appeal Committee is an ad hoc committee consisting of the Program Director of the academic program the student is enrolled/intending to enroll in, the Vice President of Enrollment and Retention, the Vice President of Administrative Services, a faculty member representative, and a Student Support representative.
+The Accommodations Coordinator will chair the committee, and the Accommodations Coordinator, Vice President of Administrative Services, and Vice President of Enrollment and Retention are considered non-voting members.

 • Within five business days of receipt, the Accommodations Appeal Committee will convene to review the Petition to Appeal an ESA Request Decision.